shadi97kh/ULTRA-AIR/README.md

 To run the training and evaluation scripts, follow these steps:

-1. Clone this repository:
+1. **Clone this repository:**
     ```bash
     git clone https://github.com/shadi97kh/UltraSound-Project.git
     cd UltraSound-Project
     ```

-2. Ensure you have the required dependencies installed.
-You can use the `requirements.txt` file to install them:
+2. **Ensure you have the required dependencies installed.** You can use the `requirements.txt` file to install them:
     ```bash
     pip install -r requirements.txt
     ```

-3. Open the Jupyter notebook `train_yolov9_object_detection_on_neck_ultrasound_7fold.ipynb` and run all cells to start the training process.
+3. **Open the Jupyter notebook** `train_yolov9_object_detection_on_neck_ultrasound_7fold.ipynb` and run all cells to start the training process.

+### Running the Training Pipeline

+The provided Jupyter notebook contains all the necessary code to preprocess the data, generate the 7-fold splits, train the YOLOv9 model, and evaluate its performance.
+The key steps include:

+1. **Data Loading and Preprocessing**: Load the neck ultrasound images and corresponding annotations.
+2. **Fold Generation**: Generate 7-fold cross-validation splits using the fold generator.
+3. **Model Training**: Train the YOLOv9 model on each fold.
+4. **Evaluation**: Calculate precision, recall, and F1-score for each class and fold, and plot the precision-recall curves.

 ## Syncing Changes with GitHub

 To sync changes with GitHub, use the following commands:

-1. Commit your changes:
+1. **Commit your changes:**
     ```bash
     git add .
     git commit -m "Your commit message"
     ```

-2. Pull the latest changes:
+2. **Pull the latest changes:**
     ```bash
     git pull --rebase
     ```

-3. Push your changes:
+3. **Push your changes:**
     ```bash
     git push origin main
     ```